stimulusreflex/stimulus_reflex/docs/guide/morph-modes.md

 ```
 :::

 You create a Selector morph by calling the `morph` method.
-In its simplest form, it takes two parameters: **selector** and **html**.
+Typically, it takes two parameters: **selector** and **html**.
 We pass any valid CSS DOM selector that returns a reference to the first matching element, as well as the value we're updating it with.

 ::: code-group
 ```ruby [app/reflexes/example_reflex.rb]